WanderingHumanid/IntelliLearn/README.md

 - Document/Image processing through Tesseract/OCR.
 - More accessibility options in the Forum section
 - Mobile application support
-- Proper database implementation (PostgreSQL/MongoDB)
+- Migrate to a more scalable database (PostgreSQL/MongoDB)
 - OAuth authentication